aminm19/odin-recipes/README.md

 # odin-recipes
 TOP #1

-First project on Github, part of The Odin Porject foundations curriculum
+First project on Github, part of The Odin Project foundations curriculum

 Practice HTML, CSS with recipe website